 In both instances, the trust prioritise funds to those who already have a previous degree, who are supporting dependants and/or are working a large number of hours on top of their degree.

 The Professional Classes Aid Council is an occupational fund, providing grants to professionals below the UK poverty line, who have a strong educational background (degree level or equivalent) or who are part of a profession that requires these academic qualifications.

 Pharmacy Research UK is an independent charity that supports and promotes the professional practice and development of pharmacists.
 Some funding is available for research, both commissioned as well as small scale projects, that may not be eligible for funding from other bodies.

-The RPS website has a section on research funding including a directory of funders.
+The RPS website has a section on research funding including instructional webinars, workshops and seminars.

 RDinfo is a website that provides information about funding and training opportunities for UK health professionals.

 Check whether your educational institution offers hardship funds to its students.

 You could also speak to the student welfare office/NUS office.